brucou/xstate-interpreter/README.md

 ## `xstateReactInterpreter(Machine, machineConfig, interpreterConfig)`
 ### Description
 The factory `xstateReactInterpreter` returns an interpreter with a `yield` function by which inputs will be sent to the machine and outputs will be collected.
+It also returns an instance of the executable state machine.

 ### Semantics
 - the machine is initialized per its configuration and specifications